-242 Cf. E. Donald Elliott, Bruce A. Ackerman & John C. Millian, Toward a Theory of Statutory Evolution: The Federalization of Environmental Law, 1 J.L.
+243 Cf. E. Donald Elliott, Bruce A. Ackerman & John C. Millian, Toward a Theory of Statutory Evolution: The Federalization of Environmental Law, 1 J.L.
 ECON. & ORG.
 313, 326 (1985) (discussing industry preference for federal regulation and preemption over heterogeneous state regulation).

-EPA-NHTSA joint rulemaking, the agencies formed joint technical teams, pooled data and information, and closely scrutinized their respective modeling techniques for estimating regulatory costs and benefits.
+3. Impacts of Coordination on Agency Expertise and Decision Quality. - Coordination tools can help agencies to manage overlapping agency functions or related jurisdictional assignments in ways that improve both cumulative expertise and the quality of the final agency decision.
+Both the joint policymaking example and the interagency consultation requirements discussed above illustrate how this might occur.
+In the EPA-NHTSA joint rulemaking, the agencies formed joint technical teams, pooled data and information, and closely scrutinized their respective modeling techniques for estimating regulatory costs and benefits.
 As GAO noted in its report, this was the first time the agencies had operated in such an integrated fashion, after decades of working together at arm's length.
 This interaction allowed the agencies to engage in a type of joint production that enabled each to make decisions based on better information and improved expertise: NHTSA revised several components of its model based on new research from EPA, and both agencies revised their approaches and used common inputs to minimize discrepancies.
 At the same time, neither agency abandoned its model, suggesting that the interaction did not lead to a loss of independence or a kind of merger.
 The joint rulemaking process also required the agencies to think carefully through every element of program design and implementation together, and to educate each other about their respective statutory constraints, in order to craft a workable and legally defensible regulatory program.

 Interagency consultation requirements such as those embodied in the ESA and NEPA similarly provide vehicles for pooling expertise and data from different sources.
-Such processes can force agencies to consider valuable information they might otherwise overlook, would prefer to overlook, or lack the expertise to produce themselves.243 The obligation to consult with other agencies, especially those with different missions, can also help pierce a closed decisionmaking culture and overcome group polarization effects by introducing viewpoints that do not identify with the dominant agency culture.244 Coordination of this kind can help agencies to think more holistically and can help to mitigate systemic risk.
+Such processes can force agencies to consider valuable information they might otherwise overlook, would prefer to overlook, or lack the expertise to produce themselves.244 The obligation to consult with other agencies, especially those with different missions, can also help pierce a closed decisionmaking culture and overcome group polarization effects by introducing viewpoints that do not identify with the dominant agency culture.245 Coordination of this kind can help agencies to think more holistically and can help to mitigate systemic risk.